Chiaro Easy Crochet Square Pattern

 Charity Cozy Fall MAL

-The Chiaro Square is part of the Charity Cozy Fall Make Along.
-This free MAL will be running throughout October, starting on October 3rd, 2022.
+The Chiaro Square was a part of the Charity Cozy Fall Make Along.
+This free MAL is over now but the patterns are still available.

 Materials